- Last updated: December 30, 2022

 Do you serve targeted advertising?

 Third parties may serve cookies on your computer or mobile device to serve advertising through our Websites.
 These companies may use information about your visits to this and other websites in order to provide relevant advertisements about goods and services that you may be interested in.
 They may also employ technology that is used to measure the effectiveness of advertisements.
 This can be accomplished by them using cookies or web beacons to collect information about your visits to this and other sites in order to provide relevant advertisements about goods and services of potential interest to you.
-The information collected through this process does not enable us or them to identify your name, contact details or other personally identifying details unless you choose to provide these to us or the third party.

 How can I control cookies?